King Mswati III of Swaziland Wraps Up Visit to Zimbabwe

 King Mswati was seen off by President Mugabe and other government officials during a ceremony at Harare International Airport, where the leaders again vowed their mutual support for their respective nations.

 King Mswati is now headed to the 13th summit of the Common Market for Eastern and Southern Africa, or COMESA.
 COMESA has 19 member nations, and strives to strengthen economic and social progress of its members.
 To read more about COMESA, please click here.

-To read more about, and to discuss King Mswati III and the royal family of Swaziland, please visit the forum.Filed under Swazi Royals
+To read more about, and to discuss King Mswati III and the royal family of Swaziland, please visit the forum.Filed under Swaziland

-Tagged Agriculture, Bilateral Relations, Mswati III, President Mugabe, State Visit, Zimbabwe.
+Tagged Agriculture, Bilateral Relations, Mswati III of Swaziland, President Mugabe of Zimbabwe, State Visit, Zimbabwe.